maxpert/LevelDBWinRT/README.md

 };
 ```

-_Once a database has been created with a specific comparator it must always be opened with same comparator_.
-Make sure your Compare method never throws an exception otherwise the behaviour is undefined.
+_Once a database has been created with a specific comparator it must be always opened with same comparator (Atleast name should match)_.
+Make sure your Compare method never throws an exception otherwise the behavior is undefined.

 # TODO: